bufbuild-ru/docs/docs/reference/descriptors/index.md

 Your generator is provided the `FileDescriptor*` for which code should be generated.The [`GeneratorContext*`](https://protobuf.dev/reference/cpp/api-docs/google.protobuf.compiler.code_generator#GeneratorContext) passed to your generator has methods you can use to create the output files into which you write the generated code contents.
 It offers both `Open`, for creating generated files, and `OpenForInsert`, for generating content to insert into another generated file.

+::: tip Note
-::: tip You must use these methods — creating files directly on the file system isn't allowed.
+You must use these methods — creating files directly on the file system isn't allowed.
 :::

 Use of insertions and insertion points isn't supported by all plugins.
 But for plugins that _do_ support insertions, you’ll see markers in their generated output that look like `@@protoc_insertion_point(NAME)` (for example, [here](https://github.com/protocolbuffers/protobuf/blob/v22.0/src/google/protobuf/timestamp.pb.cc#L14) and [here](https://github.com/protocolbuffers/protobuf/blob/v22.0/src/google/protobuf/timestamp.pb.cc#L319)).
 These are places in the generated code into which another plugin can _inject more code_.
 This allows one plugin to _augment_ the code generated by another plugin.The C++ runtime also includes a few helper functions to aid in writing plugins for a handful of languages.
 These functions can be useful if the code you are generating needs to import code generated by the one of the core generators and/or refer to generated types and symbols.
 These helpers are available for [C#](https://protobuf.dev/reference/cpp/api-docs/google.protobuf.compiler.csharp_names/), [Java](https://protobuf.dev/reference/cpp/api-docs/google.protobuf.compiler.java_names/), and [Objective C](https://protobuf.dev/reference/cpp/api-docs/google.protobuf.compiler.objectivec_helpers/).